 Method 2: 26 Paychecks

-In this method, Zenefits spreads deductions evenly over all 26 pay dates in year.
-In the months with a third pay date, Zenefits will spread employees' deductions across all three paychecks.
+In this method, Zenefits spreads deductions evenly over all 26 pay dates in a year.
+In the months with a third pay date, the deductions will be the same across all three paychecks.
 If any catch-ups are required, they will show up along with normal deductions.